pupil-labs/hmd-eyes/README.md

 # hmd-eyes

 Building blocks for eye tracking in Augmented Reality `AR` and Virtual Reality `VR` or more generally Head Mounted Displays `HMD`.
-This repository demonstrates how to implement it with Unity3D.
+The purpose of this repository is do demonstrates how to implement Pupil with Unity3D.
+For details on Pupil computations, please have a look at the related repositories.

-## General restructuring
-PupilGazeTracker, which previously contained multiple classes has been separated into multiple files.
-These mostly correspond to classes that existed before, but were also reorganized to condense everything.
-This is still a work in progress.
-As a result of that, we concentrated on the 2D calibration - for now - and will add previously existing functionality in future releases.

 ## Main new files/classes with a short description
 Connection -> Handles communication with ZeroMQ/NetMQ including initialization, sending and receiving messages